karlstav/cava/README.md

 ----------

 Since the graphics are simply based on characters, performance is dependent on the terminal font.
-Unless you are running in x mode, the performance is pixel/resolution-based.
+Unless you are running in on of the graphical modes, the graphics are pixel/resolution-based.

 ### In ttys